chingu-x/certmaker/readme.md

 npm run start
 ```

-Certificates for Voyagers in V43 teams 01 and 34 will be added to the directory specified by the `CERTIFICATE_PATH` environment variable.
+Certificates for Voyagers in V43 teams 01 and 34 will be added to the directory specified by the `CERTIFICATE_PATH` environment variable and also emailed to them.

 ## Release History